top of page

 Screen Shot 2023-04-05 at 6.23.42 PM.png

-You can order two free native trees/shrubs to plant on your private property within Toronto borders.
+You can order free native trees/shrubs to plant on your private property within Toronto borders.
 Check out the offered species below and match them to your garden conditions and space.

 Good to know: